vxsharma-14/project-NAnPack/documentation/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-As for everything else in the project, the contributions to DIFFUS are governed by our [Code of Conduct](CODE-OF-CONDUCT.md).
+As for everything else in the project, the contributions to NAnPack are governed by our [Code of Conduct](CODE-OF-CONDUCT.md).

 ## Contributions we are looking for

-DIFFUS is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, proofreading and improving the documentation, writing unit tests, submitting bug reports and feature requests or writing code which can be incorporated into DIFFUS itself.
+NAnPack is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, proofreading and improving the documentation, writing unit tests, submitting bug reports and feature requests or writing code which can be incorporated into NAnPack itself.

 We are also looking for contributions to test crossplatform compability.